Shortness of breath might not be anything to worry about. But sometimes it can be serious and you'll need to get medical help.

 - you have pain that spreads to your arms, back, neck and jaw

-- you feel or are being sick
+- you feel sick or are getting sick

 You could be having a heart attack or a problem with your lungs or airway.

-Non-urgent advice: Phone a GP if
+Non-urgent advice: Contact a GP if

 you have shortness of breath and: